 MERCER BOTANIC GARDENS

 Mercer Botanic Gardens is a Harris County Precinct 4 Parks facility located one mile north of FM 1960 at 22306 Aldine Westfield Road, Humble.
 Harris County Precinct 4 programs serve people of all ages regardless of socioeconomic level, race, sex, religion, national origin, or physical ability.
-Anyone seeking additional information or requiring special assistance to participate in any program should Mercer at 713-274-4160 or visit www.hcp4.net/community/parks/mercer.
-Mercer’s East Side gardens are now officially open to the public.
+For information Mercer at 713-274-4160 or visit www.hcp4.net/community/parks/mercer.
 The East Side features more than 20 acres of beautifully maintained gardens and an extensive walking trail.
 The West Side features playgrounds, a picnic area, barbecue pavilions, and several miles of walking trails in a woodland setting.
 Hours change seasonally and are listed online.
-Some trails are temporarily closed.
 Visitors are advised not to go around barricades.

 LITTLE BLUE LIBRARY @ MERCER

 Love reading and nature?
 Discover new books and programs, all while experiencing the beauty of Mercer Botanic Gardens.
 The new one-room library offers a rotating selection of books and full array of programming under the Treehouse pavilion in the East Side Gardens.
 Patrons can also request books online and pick them up at Mercer.
 The library replaces some services formerly offered at Baldwin Boettcher Library, which closed due to severe flood damage from Hurricane Harvey.
 The library is open Monday-Friday, 10 a.m.-4 p.m.
 For library activities, visit www.hcpl.net/location/baldwin-boettcher-branch-library-mercer-park.